All Episodes

 And it does have a negative impact on the future of every American born, unborn, and not yet even conceived.

-Apparently the politico hasn't noticed that Europe and much of the world are slashing their budgets.
+Now, the Politico, where this default denier story appears, Carrie Budolph Brown, the authorette, apparently, the Politico hasn't noticed that Europe and much of the world are slashing their budgets.

 They have discovered that Keynesian economics doesn't work unless destruction is the objective.